bjorn-ha/smarthome/README.md

 <p><font size="3">I have a few Nest Thermostats around the house.
 They control our HVAC systems.
 The Nest products are really high build quality and I like the look of them.

-Unfortunattely, Google decided that the Nest for Developers program (needed to integrate them in HA) will be stopped.
+Unfortunattely, Google decided that the Nest for Developers program (needed to integrate them in hass.io) will be stopped.
 Current users can keep on using the developers account, but nobody knows for how long.
 New users can not create a developers account.
 Hopefully, Google will release an API for their Google Home/Assistant.
 But this is not expected to happen anytime soon.

 For this reason I would not recommend buying Nest to integrate into any home automation project.</p>